How to Use Search Engine Optimization to Grow Your Medical Practice

 - 67% of patients use online reviews to assess the quality of a medical practice.

-If you’re running a medical practice, you need to maintain an optimized website with accurate and updated content to gain credibility in Google, visibility in the digital realm and connect with potential patients.
+If you’re running a medical practice and you’re interested in physician SEO, you need to maintain an optimized website with accurate and updated content to gain credibility in Google, visibility in the digital realm and connect with potential patients.

 What is Medical Practice SEO?